1. General Cleaning:

 4. DRAIN CLEANERS: These cleaners are highly alkaline or caustic chemicals and prolonged contact is harmful to the bowl’s gel coated surface.
 Make sure the bowl has been thoroughly rinsed after use of these chemicals.

-5. CIGARETTE BURN STAINS: Use Bon Ami, or in some cases, wet-sand lightly with a 600 grit wet/dry sandpaper.
+5. STAINS: Use Bon Ami, or in some cases, wet-sand lightly with a 600 grit wet/dry sandpaper.
 Then polish and buff with a light-duty polishcleaner.
 Recommend Turtle Wax or Dupont #7 White Polishing Compound.
 These are not rubbing compounds.

-6. LIGHT SCRATCHES: Depending on the severity, they can frequently be polished out following the procedure for cigarette burn stains.
+6. LIGHT SCRATCHES: Depending on the severity, they can frequently be polished out following the procedure

 These polishing compounds & procedures are an excellent way to maintain or restore your bowl’s original luster.